Honda electric SUV coupe for China previewed with concept

 Meanwhile, Honda has discontinued its only fully electric model for the U.S.—the Clarity Electric.
 However, with an EPA-rated range of 89 miles at a time when many shoppers are looking for 200 miles of range or more, the Clarity Electric wasn't exactly competitive.

-Honda has said it wants wants electrified vehicles to make up two-thirds of its global sales by 2030, it plans to emphasize hybrids for the time being.
+Honda has said it wants electrified vehicles to make up two-thirds of its global sales by 2030, it plans to emphasize hybrids for the time being.
 In an interview earlier this year, CEO Takahiro Hachigo said he didn't expect demand for EVs to increase significantly for some time.